Tavis Smiley (TV series)

 Tavis Smiley is an American late-night talk show hosted by journalist Tavis Smiley that aired weeknights on PBS.
-The show began airing in January 2004 and is filmed in Los Angeles, California, making it the first ever west-coast talk show for PBS.
+The show began airing in January 2004 and is filmed in Los Angeles, California, making it the first west-coast talk show for PBS.

 Broadcast history

 The show was occasionally filmed in New York City, at the Lincoln Center studios of WNET.
 The show features notable entertainers, athletes, politicians, authors, and other noteworthy individuals in a 30-minute interview that explores the lives of the guests and the current events.
 Tavis Smiley is a production of The Smiley Group, Inc and New York station WNET, with major funding from Wal-Mart.